-Winding along the Red River that separates Fargo and Moorhead are the city’s biggest network of parks, which make for beautiful bike rides.
+Winding along the Red River that separates Fargo and Moorhead are the city’s biggest network of parks connected by pathways, which make for beautiful bike rides.

 Meanwhile, you can ride a bike pretty much anywhere in Fargo-Moorhead, if you want to take one out for a day of sightseeing.

 See the next ‘Rent or buy a bike’ section on how to get your hands on two wheels for a spin around the city.

 Both the Gooseberry Mound and the Iwen Park trails are open to winter fat biking in Fargo.
 If you can handle the freezing temps, the trails await!